linjonathan/zonally_symmetric_trop_strat/README.md

 # Zonally Symmetric Troposphere-Stratosphere

-Solves for the coupled troposphere-stratosphere response to a SST perturbation, under QE dynamics.
+Solves for the coupled troposphere-stratosphere, linear response to a SST perturbation, under QE dynamics.
 Modify the input parameters as you see fit, which will change the non-dimensional controlling parameters of the model.
 You will also need to set the meridional SST function, in sT.

 Citation: [Lin et al. (2023)](https://arxiv.org/abs/2305.01110) (in review)